ttyo/Getting-Started-with-Git-GitHub/CONTRIBUTING.md

 # Contributing Guidelines

-Welcome to our project!
+All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.
 We're excited to have you as a contributor.
 Before you get started, please take a moment to read through the following guidelines.

 ## Table of Contents